dullhunk/frs/all royalsociety.org people.md

 This page lists all living fellows of the royal society  (FRS, ForMemRS and HonFRS)
 urls are taken from https://royalsociety.org/fellows/fellows-directory/
-or can be retrieved from wikidata using a SPARQL query
+or can be retrieved from wikidata using a SPARQL query at the bottom of this file

 https://royalsociety.org/people/mark-achtman-10964
 https://royalsociety.org/people/ali-alavi-10976